Experience-Monks/devtool/README.md

 Since this is running in Electron and Chromium, instead of Node, you might run into some oddities and gotchas.

-- When the DevTools first open, you may need to reload the browser for source maps and debugging to work correctly (related: [electron#2379](https://github.com/atom/electron/issues/2379))
+- When the DevTools window first opens, you may need to reload the browser for source maps and debugging to work correctly (related: [electron#2379](https://github.com/atom/electron/issues/2379))
 - `window` and other browser APIs are present; this may affect modules using these globals to detect Browser/Node environments
 - You must call `window.close()` to stop the process; apps will not quit on their own
 - Certain modules that use native addons may not work within Electron

 ## Roadmap / Contributing

-This project is experimental and has not been tested on a wide range of applications.
+This project is experimental and has not been tested on a wide range of applications or Node/OS environments.
 If you want to help, please open an issue or submit a PR.
 Some outstanding areas to explore:

 - Adding a `--timeout` option to auto-close after X seconds
 - Supporting `"browser"` field in `package.json`